spatie/laravel-query-builder/README.md

 If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

-## Postcardware

-You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22 - Box 12, 2018 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Credits

 - [Alex Vanderbist](https://github.com/AlexVanderbist)